 What Is It?

 Participants are encouraged to practice the Tai Chi program at home for half an hour daily, at least four days per week.
 Naturally, practice longer within the participant’s comfort zone is even better.

-Who should attend a Tai Chi for Arthritis and Fall Prevention class?
+Who should attend a Tai Chi for Arthritis & Fall Prevention program?